-Cathedral Rock Hiking Trail in Sedona
+Experience the Cathedral Rock Hike in Sedona with Confidence

 Sedona is filled with so many hikes that it can be overwhelming sometimes.
 If you are looking for a short trail that is also rewarding, this is the one for you.
 The Cathedral Rock hiking trail is considered challenging amongst most but is also only 1.2 miles long.
 This hike will take you vertically to one of the best viewpoints in the park.
 Hiking boots are highly recommended for this one.
 The vortex the rocks create here is powerful according to some, so you won’t want to miss it.